wojciechpolak/glifestream/INSTALL.md

   one that applies the limit, configure the real client address there (`set_real_ip_from` and `real_ip_header` in nginx).
 Otherwise all clients share one limit.
-- Re-run `collectstatic` during upgrades before restarting the web tier.
+- Re-run `npm ci`, `npm run build` and then `collectstatic` during upgrades before restarting the web tier.
 - Keep the worker process running continuously so scheduled imports and cleanup jobs continue to execute.